nyno-kb/python-101/_episodes/11-lists.md

 ## Use an item's index to fetch it from a list

-*   Just like with strings, we can use index to find a given value in a list.
+*   Just like with strings, we can use index to find a given item in a list.
 *   And just like with strings, the elements in a list are 0-indexed.
 (See lesson about [Data Types](../01-data-types/index.html#index).)

 ~~~